-These are taken at Beardwood hospital in Blackburn via referral from us and cost £160.
-These show precisely the amount and quality of the bone in the implant site and also surrounding structures such as nerves.
+We have a state-of-the-art dental imaging facility on site.
+A scan is taken by standing you in an upright position whilst the machine rotates 360 degrees around your head for aproximately 15 seconds.
+These images show precisely the amount and quality of the bone in the implant site and also surrounding structures such as nerves.
 Once we have this we will be able to give you an accurate costing for the treatment.
 We will also be able to discuss options should there not be enough bone such as grafting and sinus lifts.

 Single Dental Implant: from £2000